 Just like you want to have a plan if content is late, you definitely want to have a plan for projects where feedback is late.
 You’ll likely want to start by checking in with them to see what’s going on and make sure everything’s okay.
 You’ll also want to make sure you halt any work on the project, which may delay deadlines, but it’ll help you avoid doing work that you have to do major revisions on in the future.

 Also, make sure that you’re sticking to your contract if your client is behind on providing feedback.
 If you have certain consequences like billing or delaying their project so that they miss their deadlines, remember that this isn’t your fault.
 It’s your client who has dropped the ball.

 - Revisit your onboarding process and make sure your contracts and welcome packet are solid

 - Set up a way to send your clients reminders before the due dates

 - Boomerang for Gmail – schedule your email reminders for due dates

-- Email Scripts for Designers – Know exactly what to say if your clients are late (get 15% off by using the code ‘podcast’ at checkout)
+- Email Scripts for Designers – Get my email scripts + more in the Polished Designer Toolkit (get 15% off by using the code ‘podcast’ at checkout)